-In 2015, Potential Difference were approached by The Future Is Unwritten with a brief of devising a way of giving audience members the impression that they had been hacked as a key part of their production Still.
-Clearly, the approach had to be legal and ethically responsible and to tie into the questions of privacy and images that the play was tackling.
+In 2015, Potential Difference were approached by theatre company The Future Is Unwritten with a brief of devising a way of giving audience members the impression that they had been hacked, as a key part of their production Still.
+Clearly, the approach had to be legal and ethically responsible and to tie into the themes of privacy and image-taking that the play was tackling.

 About the show